cabouelw/codewise.ai/ADDING_NEW_TOOLS.md

 ## Overview

-This guide explains how to add new AI-powered tools to the Codewise.ai platform.
+This guide explains how to add new AI-powered tools to the codewise-ai.vercel.app platform.
 Follow these steps to maintain consistency and best practices.

 ---